 Operation School Bell®

 is the chapter's primary philanthropic program and was originally created to help children in need from Kindergarten through 6th grade, particularly those students whose school attendance, academic performance, and social adjustment may be affected by the lack of suitable school clothing.
 The program has evolved over the last 22 years to best meet the needs of the children.
 Operation School Bell currently clothes Kindergarten - 12th grade students.
 Children are referred to Operation School Bell by school personnel.
 Social service agencies and shelters direct families to their children's schools for clothing referrals.
 They see the children and their families and are the most able to make an assessment of students' needs.
 All shopping is done at a retail store, one in the North County and one in the South County.
-The children can chose the clothing themselves, getting a proper fit is guaranteed in a store, and the children return to school wearing the same clothes as their peers.
+The children can choose the clothing themselves, getting a proper fit is guaranteed in a store, and the children return to school wearing the same clothes as their peers.
 This last school year our chapter provided over 1,900 children in our County with school-appropriate wardrobes.

 To meet the changing needs in our community, we also provide to each student clothed: an age appropriate book of his/her choosing through Operation Bookshelf